 For organizations looking to better streamline their business processes, there's no better tool than the social intranet.
 What is an intranet?
-An intranet not only allows employees to work from remote locations with minimal issue, but it can be used as a conduit for a variety of business functions ... such as internal communication, document management, team collaboration, and content creation, among others.
+An intranet not only allows employees to work from remote locations with minimal issue, but it can be used as a conduit for a variety of business functions ... such as internal communication, document management, team collaboration tools, and content creation, among others.

 When shopping for social intranet software, there are a number of things you need to take into consideration before you choose a platform.
 Your social intranet should speak for your business as a whole, which means it's important to be picky and not go with the first option that presents itself.